r-rse/site/content/homepage/about.md

 buttonLink: 'about'
 ---

-Skilled in data science and software development in R, its **my research software engineering experience in an academic setting that sets me apart**.
+Skilled in data science and software development in R, its **my research software engineering experience in an academic setting that distinguishes my offering**.
 I'm **acutely aware of researchers needs** as well of the **importance of researchers having access to RSE skills** and support.

 Importantly, my **firm belief in the power of open sourcing science to improve robustness, transparency and reusability and supercharge the impact of scientific research drives all aspects of my work**.